 Arts & Sciences Core for B.S.
-(57) 40 credits
+(46) 27 credits

-Bible & Theology Major +30 credits
+Bible & Theology Major #30 credits

 General Electives 0 credits

 Interdisc.
-Studies (ECE PreK-3) Program n 76.5 credits
+Studies (ECE PreK-3) Program 76.5 credits

-TOTAL: 146.5 credits
+TOTAL: 133.5 credits

-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 2110 Mathematics Concepts as the Math Requirement; (3) SCIN 3201 and SCIN 3203 Science Concepts & Methods as the Skill & Breadth Courses Laboratory Science Requirement; (4) HIST 3613 World History as the History Integrative Elective; (5) BIOL 2014 Fundamentals of Biology & Sustainability as the 4-credit Sciences Integrative Elective.
-Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 2110 Mathematics Concepts as the "M" competency course; (3) SCIN 3204 Science Concepts & Methods as the "L" competency course; (4) HIST 3613 World History as the History Core Competency course; (5) ENGL 2100 Literature for Children & Adolescents as the "A" competency course; (6) EDUC 3212 Survey of

+Persons with Disabilities as the "I" competency Course.Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.

-+Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.
+#Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.